Shredmetal/llmtest/docs/reliability_testing/format_compliance.md

 ⚠️ **Important Notice About Semantic Testing**

 This documentation refers to tests originally named semantic assertion.
-We have since deprecated the name `semantic` in favor of behavioral testing, as we found it more accurate describes what we were doing.
+We have since deprecated the name `semantic` in favor of behavioral testing, as we found that it more accurately describes what we were doing.
 The underlying implementation and reliability testing remain valid, as the core functionality is identical - we've simply improved the conceptual framework to better reflect what the library is actually doing.

 ## Overview